RUCKBReasoning/SubgraphRetrievalKBQA/README.md

 2. To improve the data accessing efficiency, for the webqsp dataset, we also prepare a KB cache, in which we extract a two-hop subgraph including the freebase CVT nodes for each topic entity in the webqsp dataset.
 For the CWQ dataset, we prepare a KB cache, in which we extract a four-hop subgraph including the freebase CVT nodes for each topic entity in the CWQ dataset.
 Download (TODO).

 # Running Instructions
-## Step0: Obtain the weak-supervised dataset for training the retriever?
+## Step0: Prepare the weak-supervised dataset for training the retriever：

     python run_preprocess.py

-## Step1: Train the retriever
+## Step1: Train the retriever：

     python run_train_retriever.py

-## Step2: Extract a subgraph for each data instance.
+## Step2: Extract a subgraph for each data instance：

     python run_retrieve_subgraph.py

-## Step3: Train the reasoner
+## Step3: Train the reasoner：

     python run_train_nsm.py

-## Step4: Fine-tune the retriever by the feeback of the reasoner
+## Step4: Fine-tune the retriever by the feeback of the reasoner：

     python run_retriever_finetune.py

-## You can also directly run
+## You can also directly run：

     ./run.sh

-## Download the data:
+## Download the data：

     The data folder tmp can be downloaded from [here](https://pan.baidu.com/s/1EUR5kxDxiDr-SzZ2dQ4bPQ?pwd=y408) with password y408.